-The registrar will record and report final grades in all classes on a percentage system, according to the grade descriptors outlined above, unless an exception has been approved by University Council.
+The registrar will record and report final grades in all classes, according to the grade descriptors outlined above, unless an exception has been approved by University Council.

 All student grades in all classes must be reported according to procedures established by the registrar.